joshfrench/om-wiki-fork/Quick-Start-(om.next).md

 The reconciler now takes your custom parser.
 All application state reads and mutations will go through your own custom parsing code.
-The reconciler will populate the `env` parameter with all the necessary context needed to make decisions about reads and mutations.
+The reconciler will populate the `env` parameter with all the necessary context needed to make decisions about reads and mutations including whatever `:state` parameter was provided to the reconciler.

 ### More about `om.next/transact!`